mkrauskopf/jfreechart-patches/README.markdown

 in JFreeChart issue tracker (in combination with local repository) is cumbersome when number of patches grows.

-Since the patches are mainly against spider web plot so far I've decided to not forking whole JFreeChart repository (which has ~40MB) but only changed classes.
+Since the patches are mainly against spider web plot so far (that is just a few classes) I've decided to not forking whole JFreeChart repository (which has ~40MB) but only changed classes.
 This might possibly turn out as a unwise decision in which case I'll switch to complete fork.

 List of patches